 It is super easy to convert slow cooker recipes for your instant pot which is another thing I just love about this magic pot!
 I also love how many accessories that are available for the instant pot!
 You can shop for them here and through my influencer page!

 2017 was an amazing year for Instant Pot Recipes too on my site.
-You can see my top posts here.
+You can see my top post of Instant Pot Recipes here.

 - Meal Planning With the Instant Pot– in 2017 I started a series on meal planning for the instant pot.
 This year I have taken that a step further by creating meal plans!